maolro/raldamain/en/rules/ranks/Bloodlines/plantilla verdeante.md

 ## Rank II

-Increases your CHA by 1.
+Increase your CHA by 1.

 <u>Forest Step:</u> You ignore difficult terrain caused by nature, such as [entanglement](https://raldamain.com/rules/Rangos/Elementalismo/magia%20de%20naturaleza.html#rango-i) or [accelerated growth](https://raldamain.com/rules/Rangos/Elementalismo/magia%20de%20naturaleza.html#rango-ii).
 You have resistance to nature magic and [grapple](https://raldamain.com/rules/Reglas%20principales/Efectos%20de%20estado.html#agarrada) attempts with this equal to your Rank.